2014 United States House of Representatives elections in Oregon: District 4

 The 4th district the southern half of Oregon's coastal counties, including Coos, Curry, Douglas, Lane and Linn counties and most of Benton and Josephine counties.
-The incumbent is Democrat Peter DeFazio, who has represented the district since 1987.
-He was re-elected with 59% of the vote in 2012 and the district has a PVI of D+2.
+Incumbent Democrat Peter DeFazio, who had represented the district since 1987, ran for re-election.
+He was re-elected with 59% of the vote in 2012 and the district had a PVI of D+2.